Introduction

 Once your wallet is funded, purchasing cryptocurrency becomes a straightforward task.
 Locate the cryptocurrency you want to buy on the platform, input the desired amount, and finalise the transaction.
 I vividly remember my first purchase—it felt like a big leap, and I meticulously reviewed every detail before pressing "Buy," knowing it marked the beginning of my crypto journey.

-How Do You Place a Buy Order on eToro in Australia?
+How Do You Place a Buy Order on Pepperstone Crypto?

-2. Enter the amount: Specify how much you want to invest.
+2. Enter the amount: Specify how much AUD you want to invest.

-4. Review and confirm: Double-check all details before hitting “Open Trade.”
+4. Review and confirm: Double-check all details before confirming your order.

 Market vs. Limit Orders – What's the Difference?